tigerbeetle/tigerbeetle/README.md

 padding-free.

 The ID means we can switch to any reliable, unordered protocol in future.
-This is useful where you want to multiplex messages with different priorites.
+This is useful where you want to multiplex messages with different priorities.
 For example, huge batches would cause head-of-line blocking on a TCP connection, blocking critical control-plane messages.